-It is hypothesized, though, that limy bile develops from stasis of sludge and debris in the gallbladder 8, such as in a phrygian cap or a porcelain gallbladder, or due to bile duct obstruction or pancreatic tumours 7.
+It is hypothesised, though, that limy bile develops from the stasis of sludge and debris in the gallbladder 8, such as in a phrygian cap or a porcelain gallbladder, or due to bile duct obstruction or pancreatic tumours 7.

-A milk of calcium gallbladder is highly radiodense on standard x-rays and CT 6.
-The density of calcium milk on radiographic studies and CT depends on the proportional presence of calcium carbonate 7 .
+Milk of calcium gallbladder is highly radiodense on standard x-rays and CT 6.
+The density of calcium milk on radiographic studies and CT depends on the proportional presence of calcium carbonate 7.

 A calcium-fluid level is usually seen on standing x-rays and CT due to its high relative weight, comparable to that of gallbladder sludge, calcium milk is found in the dependent portion of the gallbladder.